SciCompMod/memilio/pycode/epidemiology/epidata/README.rst

 #               Madrid (hasta 2020-04-26)                      Comunidad Valenciana (hasta 2020-04-08)     #
 #               Castilla y León (hasta 2020-04-06)             Galicia (hasta 2020-04-29)                  #
 #               Madrid (hasta 2020-04-26)                                                                  #

+For DIVI:

+For the 24.4. and 25.4. there is no data for ICU_ventilated and the 24.4. even has no data for ICU but only for each state which is not considered in the summarized data for counties, states and whole Germany.
+(There are zero entries for these dates)
+Not every hospital is reporting the number of corona patients in intensive care units (ICU).
+The number of reporting hospitals differs from day to day and is given in FullData_DIVI.

 Notes for developers
 --------------------